Rimini: Population

 As of 2019, Rimini has 150,951 inhabitants, with a density of about 1,100 inhabitants per square kilometre within the city limits.

 In 1861, by the time of the first Italian census, the population was around 28,000; in 1931 it was more than double, 57,000.

 With the increasing tourism development, population rapidly grew between 1951 and 1981, the fastest growing period for Rimini in the 20th century, when the city's population grew from 77,000 to over 128,000.

 During the 20th century, two former districts of Rimini got administrative autonomy, causing two distinct temporary drops in population totals: Riccione in 1922 and Bellaria-Igea Marina in 1956.

 Foreign population is 18,396, (12.5% of the total), mainly from Eastern Europe, East Asia and North Africa.
 Between 1992 and 2014, foreign population grew from around 1,800 to over 18,000 units.
 The most important foreign communities are Albanians (3,479), Romanians (2,904), Ukrainians (2,409), Chinese (1,197) and Moldovans (1,023).
 Other notable foreign groups in the city are Senegalese, Moroccans, Macedonians, Tunisians, Russians, Bangladeshis and Peruvians.

 Religion

-Rimini's population is mostly Catholic.
+Rimini's population is mostly Roman Catholic.
 The city is the seat of the Diocese of Rimini, a suffragan of the Archdiocese of Ravenna-Cervia.

 The first cathedral of the diocese was the former Cathedral of Santa Colomba until 1798, when the title was transferred to the church of Sant'Agostino.
 Since 1809, Rimini's cathedral is the Tempio Malatestiano.

 Besides Roman Catholic churches, there are also Orthodox, Evangelical and Adventist churches.
-Between the 13th and 14th century, Rimini had a flourishing Jewish community, which built three distinct synagogues, all destroyed, formerly located around the area of Piazza Cavour, Via Cairoli and Santa Colomba.
+Between the 13th and 14th centuries, Rimini had a flourishing Jewish community, which built three distinct synagogues, all destroyed, formerly located around the area of Piazza Cavour, Via Cairoli and Santa Colomba.

 Government

+In its post-war history, Rimini has largely voted for left-wing parties.
+In the 1975 regional elections, the Italian Communist Party won 49.9% of votes in Rimini, its best-ever electoral result.

+For much of Rimini's modern history, the city's municipal government has been politically subordinate to other cities in Romagna.
+From 1540 until 1797, with a brief restoration in 1815, Rimini was part of the Papal States' Legation of Romagna, headquartered in Ravenna.
+In 1797, the Cisalpine Republic incorporated Rimini into the Rubicon Department, headquartered in Forlì.
+With the return of the Papal States in 1816, Rimini came under the Legation of Forlì.
+In 1850, Rimini came under the reformed Legation of Romagna, now with Bologna as its capital.
+Finally, on 27 December 1859, with Romagna's annexation into the Kingdom of Italy, Rimini became part of the Province of Forlì.

+On 16 April 1992, for the first time in its modern history, Rimini became a provincial capital with the formation of the Province of Rimini.